CLOSE X

 Issues with VAT invoices

-The details required on a tax invoice are well understood and quite straightforward, such as a unique number, VAT number, date, net value, VAT and gross value, name and address of the supplier and customer.
+The details required on a tax invoice are well understood and quite straightforward, such as a unique number, VAT number, date, net value, VAT and gross value, and name and address of the supplier and customer.
 However, the requirement that there is a ‘description that accurately describes the goods or services supplied’ can cause problems.
 We have recently heard of a case where HMRC are querying construction work and specifically the customer being charged VAT at 20% where the description does not make mention of whether the property is commercial or residential.
-In almost all cases work to a commercial property will attract VAT at the standard rate, currently 20%, whereas work on residential can be at the reduced rate currently 5%, or the zero rate, if the latter is a new build.
+In almost all cases work on a commercial property will attract VAT at the standard rate, currently 20%, whereas work on residential can be at the reduced rate currently 5%, or the zero rate, if the latter is a new build.

-In addition, when a contractor carries out construction or renovation work on a property that attracts different rates of VAT the contractor can choose to either apportion, or simply charge VAT on the full amount.
+In addition, when a contractor carries out construction or renovation work on a property that attracts different rates of VAT the contractor can choose to either apportion or simply charge VAT on the full amount.
 That means for the contractor the default is to charge VAT, whereas HMRC may need convincing that the standard rate applies!

 Receipt of services from outside the UK and VAT registration